nostradomus/Base3-clock-webversion/README.md

 **SOON MORE.............**

-# Base-3 clock with coloured read-out (web-version)
+# Base-3 clock with colorful read-out (web-version)

 ## What